tart-telescope/sbc_code/software/README.md

 ${LOGIN_PW} is used to log in to the TART web interface
 ${TS_HOSTNAME} will be the public name of the TART telescope https://api.elec.ac.nz/tart/${TS_HOSTNAME}/home

+#### Modify default antenna positions

+Change the default antenna positions to be the ones for your TART.

+    telescope_config.json
+    calibrated_antenna_positions.json

 Now run